 A handsome double-fronted Victorian house and outbuilding, Brook House at 53 Wellington Road (previously called Bollington Road in the 1851 census and Bollington Lanes in 1861 census) was built around 1860, handsome double-fronted Victorian house in stone with Stucco render.
 Brook House and Outbuilding are protected by the CEC SPD.
+Prior to about 1775 the site was occupied by Peter Lomas and his brother Elias Lomas who jointly ran a tannery there.

 The relevant census entries indicate the following: